Why Choose Us?

-Mary’s knowledge of collaborative law, which she has practiced since 2001 when Texas first enacted legislation adopting the collaborative law process to accord the same finality to an agreement reached through this process as is accorded a settlement agreement reached in mediation, provides a method for cooperatively resolving even complicated matters in a less stressful, more cost effective process that can help to set the tone for amicable solutions for current disputes and even future problems.
+Mary’s knowledge of collaborative divorce, which she has practiced since 2001 when Texas first enacted legislation adopting the collaborative divorce process to accord the same finality to an agreement reached through this process as is accorded a settlement agreement reached in mediation, provides a method for cooperatively resolving even complicated matters in a less stressful, more cost effective process that can help to set the tone for amicable solutions for current disputes and even future probleMs.
 Essential to this process is the elimination of the spoken or unspoken threat of “If you don’t agree with my proposal then we can just let the Judge decide.
 I’ll see you in court.”

 Mary’s work and training as a family law mediator since the early 2000’s not only allows her to mediate other attorney’s cases, but also gives her insight into the most effective means of approaching mediation in her cases.
 Her familiarity and extensive experience with local experts in mental health and financial services allows her to guide her clients toward the best resolution for their case and their family.

 Mary’s experience in family court litigation can reassure her clients that they will be well represented if judicial intervention is appropriate.
 She has decades of family law litigation experience in Central Texas.